ExpressionEngine/ExpressionEngine-User-Guide/docs/member/registration.md

 Displays the custom field input form for the given field (substitute `field_name` with the actual field name).
 Note that the field must be set as "visible on registration" in order to show up.

+### `{error:field_name}`

+When inline errors enabled, displays the error message for the given field (substitute `field_name` with the actual field name).

+### `{errors}...{error}...{/errors}`

+When inline errors enabled, displays all errors in a loop.
+Each individual error message is available as `{error}` variable within the loop.

+This variable pair is useful for displaying all errors at once, for example, in a fieldset at the top of the form.
+It can also be used as a conditional to check if there are any errors at all: `{if errors}`.

 ## Example

     {exp:member:registration_form